-For Cross Country, hackamores without bits are not allowed and the lower cheek (lever arm) may not exceed 10 cm on any bit.
+For Cross Country, hackamores without bits are not allowed. and $t\underline{T}$ he lower cheek (lever arm) on any bit may not exceed 10 cm on any bit.

 For Cross Country, bitless bridles are not allowed.

 539.3.3 Jumping Test - Boots